-d.
-Meetings
+D. MEETINGS

-The committee met five times during the year.
-The following key remuneration decisions were taken during the year: $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \left(\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \left(\frac{1}{2}$
+The committee met three times during the year.
+The following key remuneration decisions were taken during the year:

-- The review and recommendation of the company's remuneration policy, and submission thereof to shareholders for a non-binding advisory vote at the 2017 AGM; - The revision of the executive directors' incentive scheme (EDIS) as follows: - a.
-Long-term Incentives (LTI) - HEPS growth (25% weighting) replacing the percentage growth in HEPS targets of CPI plus an absolute percentage, with CPI plus a percentage of CPI. - Total shareholder return (25% weighting) amending the threshold target of 50% TFP being paid upon peer placement 5 to 7, with peer placement 5 to 6. - b.
-Short-term Incentives (STI) - The previous maximum STI payment of 3 times TFP reverting back to 2,5 times TFP and recommendation of the revised scheme for approval by the board; - The review and recommendation to the board of the short-term incentive payments made to executive directors in terms of both financial performance and personal objectives; - The review of the succession policies and plans for the executive directors and the EXCO: - > No LTI awards were earned by the executive directors relating to FYE 2018;
+- The review and recommendation of the company's remuneration policy and implementation report, and submission thereof to shareholders for a non-binding advisory vote at the 2018 AGM; - The review of the executive directors' incentive scheme (EDIS), comprising: - a.
+Short-term Incentives (STI) - No short-term incentive payments were made to executive directors in terms of both financial performance and personal objectives for FYE 2019. - b.
+Long-term Incentives (LTI) - No long-term incentive awards were earned by the executive directors relating to FYE 2019; - > No changes were made to the EDIS; - The review of the succession policies and plans for the executive directors and the EXCO: - Noted that the LTI measure for total shareholder return (TSR) of the company for FYE 2019 achieved a top ranking of 1 out of 7 (FYE 2018: 6 out of 7) within the specified peer group; - The approval of the STI payments for company, operational and other directors, made under the directors short-term incentive scheme (DPSIS); - No LTI payments were made to company, operational and other directors under the Forfeitable Share Plan (FSP); - No annual salary increases were granted, with effect from 1 March 2019.
+This included executive directors, company directors and all general salaried staff; - The average annual increase for hourly paid employees, determined under the industry bargaining council in September 2018, was 7.5%: - The review and recommendation to the board of the non-executive directors' fees for submission to shareholders at the next AGM: - Noting that the group's internal board gender diversity policy of 30% female board members, as at the date of this report had been met; - The recommendation to the board to approve certain projects to be undertaken by Mr DG Quinn, at an approved hourly rate.
+The projects and applicable hourly rate are reviewed and pre-approved on an annual basis; - Noting that Mr ME Mkwanazi had undertaken to retire at the 2018 AGM, and not offer himself for re-election;

-- Noted that the LTI measure for Total Shareholder Return of the company for FYE 2018 achieved a ranking of 6 out of 7 (FYE 2017: 3 out of 7) within the specified peer group. - The approval of the STI payments for company, operational and other directors, made under the directors short-term incentive scheme (DPSIS); - No LTI payments were made to company, operational and other directors under the Forfeitable Share Plan (FSP); - > The approval of the following annual TFP increases, effective 1 March 2018: - " General salaried staff between 7% and 8% - " Company and operational directors between 5% and 6% - " EXCO (including CEO and CFO) 5,0% - The review and recommendation to the board of the non-executive directors fees for submission to shareholders at the next AGM; - Noting that the group's internal Board Gender Diversity policy of 30% female board members, as at the date of this report had been met; - Due to resizing of the board from ten to nine directors, Mr ME Mkwanazi was appointed as chairman of REMCO, in place of Mr LB Sithole, and Mr HJ Craig appointed as chairman of the Social and Ethics committee in place of Ms NJM Canca; - The recommendation to the board to approve certain projects to be undertaken by Mr DG Quinn, at an approved hourly rate.
-The projects and applicable hourly rate are reviewed and pre-approved on an annual basis; - Noting the resignation of Ms T Eboka from the board with effect from 31 July 2017; - Noting that Mr LB Sithole, Mr JWLM Fizelle (alternate to Mr LB Sithole) and Ms NJM Canca, independent non-executive directors had undertaken to retire at the September 2017 AGM, and not offer themselves for re-election; - The recommendation to the board that Mr DG Quinn remain as a member of the Pension Fund Advisory Body at the approved non-executive director hourly rate.
-The position to be reviewed on an annual basis; - > The review and approval of the role and function of the Board Chairman; - > The review and approval of the succession plan for the Board Chairman; and - The recommendation that Mr KR Eborall remain as chairman for a further year, noting his age of 73 years.
+- Noting that with the retirement of Mr Mkwanazi, it was recommended that his alternate, Mr JM Poluta, be appointed alternate director to Ms BP Silwanyana, and that; - > Mr HJ Craig be appointed chairman of REMCO; - The recommendation to the board that Mr DG Quinn remain as a member of the Pension Fund Advisory Body at the approved non-executive director hourly rate.
+The position to be reviewed on an annual basis; - The review and approval of the role and function of the board Chairman; - > The review and approval of the succession plan for the board Chairman; and - The recommendation that Mr KR Eborall remain as Chairman until the conclusion of the 2019 AGM, noting his age of 74 years; - The approval of 21st Century as external advisors to the committee and positive finding as to their independence.

-Attendance at these meetings is shown in the table set out on page 17.
+Attendance at these meetings is shown in the table set out on page 18.